Excessive Vibration

 Incorrect engine speed

-Mechanical seal drawing air into pump
+Mechanical seal drawing air into

 Broken line shaft or coupling